chsasank/chsasank.github.io/_posts/2016-05-31-plantvillage-tutorial.md

 ```

 ## Results
 I have trained the alexnet model with the above augmentation technique for 120 epochs.
+On a machine with Nvidia Titan X, each epoch took about 3/4 minutes.
+It took about 7 hrs<span id="code-bugs" class="margin-toggle sidenote-number"></span> to train the network.
+<span class="sidenote">On my Macbook Air, each *epoch* takes this much time.</span>

-I get a F-Score of 0.99 with this  :).
+I get a F-Score of 0.99 with this network :).

 I also have trained resnet-34 ([ResNet](http://arxiv.org/abs/1512.03385) is the winner of the latest imagenet challenge) and got almost the same F-Score.